waxbetty/Sushi-fork-1/readme.md

 }
 ```

-`<link>` is preferred in all cases over `@import`, because the latter blocks parallel downloads, meaning that the browser will wait for the imported file to finish downloading before it starts downloading the rest of the content.
+`<link>` is preferred in all cases over `@import`, because the browser will wait for the imported file to finish downloading before it starts downloading the rest of the content.

 In practice, web developers use tools to combine stylesheets into a single compressed and minified sheet when releasing a web site.